 The Second Language Studies/ESL Program features a diverse graduate student population with students from Asia, Africa, Europe, South America and the United States.
-This diversity creates an environment where multiple perspectives are welcomed and assumptions are challenged.
+This diversity creates an environment where multiple perspectives are welcomed and long held assumptions are challenged.

 Nationally and internationally recognized for their scholarship, faculty members specialize in second language writing, language and assessment, world Englishes, and applied linguistics.
-In addition to having nearly 100 years of collective experience as researchers and teachers in the field of ESL, they edit or serve on the editorial boards of leading journals, hold offices in professional organizations, and bring regional, national, and international conferences to the Purdue campus.
+In addition to having nearly 100 years of collective experience as researchers and teachers in the field, they edit or serve on the editorial boards of leading journals, hold offices in professional organizations, and bring regional, national, and international conferences to the Purdue campus.
 Click here to view faculty biographies and photos.

 The Second Language Studies/ESL graduate program encourages interdisciplinary research through its ties with the following programs and departments:

 Within the English department